Welcome aboard the Staten Island Ferry! Here’s what you need to know to enjoy the free service between Lower Manhattan and Staten Island.

 A Staten Island Ferry is considered late if it departs more than five minutes past the posted departure time.

-You may request a late note by contacting NYC311 or by emailing firstname.lastname@example.org.
-Please include the date and time that you traveled as well as the terminal you departed from and your name and email address.
-Responses will be emailed within five (5) business days.
+Request a late note by contacting NYC311 or by emailing firstname.lastname@example.org.
+Please include the date and time that you traveled, the terminal you departed from, your name, and email address.
+Responses will be emailed within five business days.

 Lost and found

 The Whitehall Terminal opened in 2005.
 The heart of the terminal is a 75-foot-high entry hall with panoramic views of the downtown Manhattan skyline and the harbor.
 The building has a state-of-the-art heating and air conditioning system, which is partially powered by solar panels.
 The terminal encompasses a total floor area of 200,000 square feet, including, a 19,000-square-foot waiting room (6,500 square feet larger than the previous one), 6,000 square feet of retail, 10,000 square feet of office space, and 10,000 square feet of ancillary support and ferry operation rooms.
 Percent for Art installed 28 granite benches designed by artist Ming Fay.
 Titled Whitehall Crossing they mimic Native American canoes crossing New York Bay.